-First, in the WLC you activate client steering for an AP under WLAN controller > Profiles in the Physical WLAN parameters view.

-Client steering

-- Off: Client steering is disabled. - AP-based band steering: The AP independently steers the WLAN client to a preferred frequency band. - On: The AP allows the WLC to perform client steering (default). - 2.
-Create a client steering profile under WLAN controller > AP configuration.
+- First, in the WLC you activate client steering for an AP under WLAN controller > Profiles > Physical WLAN parameters using the selection list Client steering. - Off: Client steering is disabled. - AP-based band steering: The AP independently steers the WLAN client to a preferred frequency band. - On: The AP lets the WLC handle the client steering. - 2.
+Create a client-steering profile under WLAN controller > AP configuration > Client steering profiles.